 Remember, a dog’s digestive system is different from humans’, and what may seem harmless to us can be toxic or cause adverse effects in dogs.
 Therefore, it is always best to consult with a veterinarian before introducing any new foods or ingredients into your dog’s diet, especially if they have health conditions or allergies.

-See also How to cook with raw pumpkin
+See also How to cook the best scallops

 Ingredients in cooked vanilla extract that can be harmful to dogs